LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 # Create dist/webdav-sync and move the stuff into it
 # This is where the tests look for the plugin for copying into
 # the test vault
+# This needs to be done every time there's changes to the plugin files.
+# For Linux users, a script has been provided that does this before
+# running the tests.
+See the text after this code block.
 ./scripts/bundle.sh

 cd integration-tests